-If fewer than 24 credit hours of college work have been completed at previous institutions, an official high school or home school transcript and official ACT or SAT scores are required as well.
-For admission, these transfer applicants must have minimum ACT enhanced scores of 21 Composite, 21 English, and 21 Math; or minimum CLT scores of 70 Composite, 23 Reading and 23 Math; or minimum SAT scores of 490 Critical Reading and 490 Math or for SAT taken after March 2016 minimum score of 1060 with 540 Evidence Based Reading and Writing and 520 Math.
-Beginning Fall 2018 only the new SAT will be accepted unless an exception is approved by the Admissions Committee.
+If fewer than 24 credit hours of college work have been completed at previous institutions, an official high school or home school transcript and official ACT, SAT or CLT scores are required as well.
+Transfer applicants must have minimum ACT enhanced scores of 22 Composite, 22 English, and 22 Math; or minimum CLT scores of 70 Composite; or minimum SAT scores of 490 Critical Reading and 490 Math or for SAT taken after March 2016 minimum score of 1060 with 540 Evidence Based Reading and Writing and 520 Math.